×

-To share and enhance best practice management of CML, experts and interested clinicians can discuss difficult or interesting CML cases here.
-Clinicians submit a brief history of the patient and the case for discussion (no more than 200 words) by posting it in this forum ("+ NEW TOPIC" button below).
+× To share and enhance best practice management of CML, experts and interested clinicians can discuss difficult or interesting CML cases here.
+Physicians submit a brief history of the patient and the case for discussion (no more than 200 words) by posting it in this forum ("New Discussion" button below).
+Please include the country of origin.

 Each clinical case will be forwarded to the expert clinical panel for a brief independent response.
 Consideration should be given to patient confidentiality.
 Details that are not critical to the case can be changed to preserve anonymity.
-To help us get you the most relevant response and advice we ask for your email address.
+Please consider including your email with the case.
 This will not be posted on the website, but is useful should further details be requested by the moderator.
-Please also include the country where the case is being treated.

-As a full clinical history is necessary for accurate comment, cases and comments on the Forum are ONLY ACCEPTED FROM CLINICIANS.
+As a full clinical history is necessary for accurate comment, cases and comments on the Forum are ONLY ACCEPTED FROM PHYSICIANS.
 If individual patients have a specific question we encourage them to contact their healthcare provider.
 General questions can be emailed to info@cml-foundation.org.

-DISCLAIMER: The iCMLf does not recommend or endorse any specific tests, physicians, products, procedures, or opinions, and disclaims any representation, warranty, or guarantee as to the same.
+DISCLAIMER: The iCMLf does not recommend or endorse any specific tests, physicians, products, procedures, or opinions, and disclaims any representation, warranty, or guaranty as to the same.
 Reliance on any information provided in this Forum is solely at your own risk.

 Any role for chemotherapy in TKI refractory CP-CML